Approximating the shortest path problem with scenarios: Abstract

 \section{Abstract}

-In this paper the shortest path and the minimum spanning tree problems in a graph with $n$ nodes and $K$ cost scenarios (objectives) are discussed.
-In order to choose a solution the min-max criterion is applied.
-The minmax versions of both problems are hard to approximate within $O(\log^{1-\epsilon} K)$ for any $\epsilon>0$.
-The best approximation algorithm for the min-max shortest path problem, known to date, has approximation ratio of $K$.
-On the other hand, for the min-max spanning tree, there is a randomized algorithm with approximation ratio of $O(\log^2 n)$.
-In this paper a deterministic $O(\sqrt{n\log K/\log\log K})$-approximation algorithm for min-max shortest path is constructed.
-For min-max spanning tree a deterministic $O(\log n \log K/\log\log K)$-approximation algorithm is proposed, which works for a large class of graphs and a randomized $O(\log n)$-approximation algorithm, which can be applied to all graphs, is constructed.
-It is also shown that the approximation ratios obtained are close to the integrality gaps of the corresponding LP relaxations.
+This paper discusses the shortest path problem in a general directed graph with $n$ nodes and $K$ cost scenarios (objectives).
+In order to choose a solution, the min-max criterion is applied.
+The min-max version of the problem is hard to approximate within $\Omega(\log^{1-\epsilon} K)$ for any $\epsilon>0$ unless NP\,$\subseteq \text{DTIME}(n^{\text{polylog} \,n})$ even for arc series-parallel graphs and within $\Omega(\log n/\log\log n)$ unless NP\,$\subseteq \text{ZPTIME}(n^{\log\log n})$ for acyclic graphs.
+The best approximation algorithm for the min-max shortest path problem in general graphs, known to date, has an approximation ratio of~$K$.
+In this paper, an $\widetilde{O}(\sqrt{n})$ flow LP-based approximation algorithm for min-max shortest path in general graphs is constructed.
+It is also shown that the approximation ratio obtained is close to an integrality gap of the corresponding flow LP relaxation.